tencentyun/intlcloud-documents/yehe_doc/管理工具/云监控/最佳实践/使用 API 创建告警策略_intl_en.md

 #### Preparing alarm policy type

- You can query all policy types through the [DescribeAllNamespaces](https://intl.cloud.tencent.com/document/product/248/39319) API in the following steps:
+ You can query all policy types through the  <dx-tag-link link="https://intl.cloud.tencent.com/document/product/248/39319" tag="API">DescribeAllNamespaces</dx-tag-link>  in the following steps:
 1. Log in to the [API Explorer console](https://console.cloud.tencent.com/api/explorer?Product=monitor&Version=2018-07-24&Action=DescribeAllNamespaces) and enter the input parameters as shown below:
 <table>
 	<tr>